bl4ckj4c/WebSurvey/README.md

 - POST `/api/createSurvey`
   - request parameters: JSON of all questions of the new survey
   - response body content: nothing (just the HTTP code in the header)

-- POST `/api/login`
+- POST `/api/sessions`
-  - request parameters and request body content
+  - request parameters: JSON of the user to login
-  - response body content
+  - response body content: user if the login was successful, error otherwise
-- GET `/api/something`
+- DELETE `/api/sessions/current`
-  - request parameters
+  - request parameters: JSON of the user to logout
-  - response body content
+  - response body content: nothing
-- POST `/api/something`
+- GET `/api/sessions/current`
-  - request parameters and request body content
+  - request parameters: nothing
-  - response body content
+  - response body content: JSON of the current logged user, error if the user isn't logged
-- ...

 ## Database Tables